aakritip12/modelia-app/README.md

 This project is based on node v22.11.0

-# To Prettify the frontend project in one go us
+# To Prettify the frontend project in one go use
 ```
   cd ./packages/frontend
   yarn prettier --write .